- Founder Misty Reich on how she manages her two jobs as an executive coach and CEO of 35 Thousand

 Are you travel ready?
-Where do you want to go, with who or would you rather stay home?
+Where do you want to go and with whom, or would you rather stay home?

-“Never stopped travelling, only slowed down.
-Have been back and forth UK to US and a sprinkling of Europe over past year with more trips over next few months.
+“Never stopped traveling, only slowed down.
+Have been back and forth between UK to US and a sprinkling of Europe over past year with more trips over next few months.
 If you have any questions about COVID travel protocols in UK, Europe or US, I’m your gal!”

-“Nude sparkly lipgloss, gum, Bic multi colour pen/pencil, soft sided journal or Rocketbook notebook, phone, earbuds, memo water bottle, sunglasses… and of course a mask, which I should say that I am very happy to wear if it helps to protect other people.”
+“Nude sparkly lipgloss, gum, Bic multicolor pen/pencil, soft sided journal or Rocketbook notebook, phone, earbuds, memo water bottle, and sunglasses.”

 Describe your style?